 With air pollution becoming a big concern globally, the concept of eco-driving is becoming quite significant for drivers at all levels.
 Statistics indicate that 5 million people across the EU use road transport, and it generates close to 2% of the total GDP.

 While roadways are the lifeblood of the European economy through the countries, carbon emissions and energy efficiency remain a major concern.
 The exhaust from fuel-driven vehicles is a major contributor to the problem of carbon emission as for every litre of petrol combustion, 2.2 kilograms of Carbon Dioxide is produced.

 With the European target of 80% CO2 emission reduction by 2050, eco-driving will play an important role throughout Europe.
-In addition to being beneficial for the environment, eco driving also provides more comfort to the driver and the passengers as well and improves road safety.
-Small changes made by a driver by adopting some new principles and techniques will enhance the vehicle’s fuel economy and reduce emissions as well.
+In addition to being beneficial for the environment, eco-driving can be very significant to service companies with field technicians and the economics of optimizing routes.

 Adopting the practices of eco-driving offers numerous benefits to a driver.
 Some of the major points are highlighted below.